Chnapy/bloup/README.md

 App `web-app` uses [Vite](https://github.com/vitejs/vite) build tool instead of common Webpack.
 Vite uses [esbuild](https://github.com/evanw/esbuild) which is a non-JS builder allowing big performance improvement, and trivial config.

-### Vitest
+### Jest

+Jest is used for testing.

-Like with Vite, [Vitest](https://github.com/vitest-dev/vitest) is a esbuild-based fast testing tool.
-It's used for the whole repo.
+[Vitest](https://github.com/vitest-dev/vitest) was tried as a esbuild-based fast testing tool, but it does not work well with monorepos.

 ## Zero-installs principe